encoredev/encore/README.md

 #### Who's behind Encore?

-We're long-time, Staff Engineers from Spotify who grew frustrated with all the boilerplate and boring stuff you have to do to build modern cloud applications.
+We're long-time Staff Engineers from Spotify, who grew frustrated with all the boilerplate and boring stuff you have to do to build modern cloud applications.

 #### Why is the framework integrated with cloud hosting?